roydegeest/rakwireless-docs/docs/en-us/quick-start/rak8212/device-firmware-setup.md

 />

 ::: tip Note:
-If no logs are shown upon connecting, try resetting the RAK8212 iTracker Pro and redo the Firmware Logs Checking Section
+:pencil: If no logs are shown upon connecting, try resetting the RAK8212 iTracker Pro and redo the Firmware Logs Checking Section
 :::